 - It pretty much hits all the food groups in one dish – and it’s delicious!

-I try to make foods that are not too expensive and that are going to fill up everyone’s tummies.
+I try to make inexpensive foods that are going to fill up everyone’s tummies.
 I have two growing boys, besides my husband, and it’s not always easy to keep those guys full.

-This is a great dish for tailgate parties or having a few friends over, and you can cut it into pie sections and share some with everyone.
+This is a great dish for tailgate parties, potlucks or having a few friends over, and you can cut it into pie sections and share some with everyone.

 What y’all will need for this cornbread chili recipe: